 If you have limited time or don’t live near your real estate investment, you may want to use a property management company to handle tasks like finding tenants, cleaning up after them, and performing the upkeep.

 However, if you enjoy the hands-on work of being a landlord, and don’t mind handling repairs and maintenance yourself, you probably don’t need to hire a property manager.

 Are individual stocks better than index funds?

 Index funds provide slow, steady growth while individual stocks are much less predictable in nature.
-Invest in stocks if you are in a position to absorb risk and unafraid to lose money quickly.
+Invest in stocks if you are in a position to absorb risk and are unafraid to lose money quickly.
 Stocks can help you generate explosive gains, but they can also make you lose money at the same rate if you sell them in a panic.
 Don’t do that.

-The best investors often have their funds in both stocks and index funds, and they definitely aren’t afraid to ride out market volatility.
+The best investors often have their funds in both stocks and index funds, and they definitely aren’t afraid to ride out stock market volatility.

 Real estate and index funds both have a wide range of investment options and some can produce better returns than others.
-For example, a REIT can be a lower risk option than buying a house outright.
+For example, a REIT can be a lower-risk option than buying a house outright.
 But you can’t live in a REIT, either.